 Following the Designated Routes

-General School Cafeteria Rules for All Grade Levels
+General School Cafeteria Rules for High School

 No Leaving Trash on Tables or the Floor